yeesian/ArchGDAL.jl/docs/src/memory.md

 ### Views
 Sometimes, it is helpful to work with objects that are "internal references" that have restrictions on the types of methods that they support.
 As an example
-`getlayerdefn(featurelayer)` returns a feature definition that is internal to the feature layer, and does not support methods such as `write!(featuredefn, fielddefn)` and `deletegeomdefn!(featuredefn, i)`.
+`layerdefn(featurelayer)` returns a feature definition that is internal to the feature layer, and does not support methods such as `write!(featuredefn, fielddefn)` and `deletegeomdefn!(featuredefn, i)`.
 To indicate that they might have restrictions, some types have `View` as a postfix.
 Such types include `IFeatureDefnView`, `IFieldDefnView`, and `IGeomFieldDefnView`.

 ### Summary
 To summarize,